Visiting the Temple of Smiling Faces

 Apsaras & Devatas within Bayon Temple

-Both symbols are found throughout the temples of Angkor Wat Complex.
+Both symbols are found throughout the temples of the Angkor Wat Complex.
 But what is the difference?
-They have many names – nymphs, fairy, goddess, enlightened beings.
-There are over 1700 depicted in Angkor Wat Park bas-reliefs.
+They have many names – nymphs, fairies, goddesses, enlightened beings.
+There are over 1,700 depicted in the bas-reliefs at Angkor Wat.
 In both Hindu and Buddhist cultures, they are spirits of clouds and water.
 Apsaras are celestial nymphs created with the churning of milk.
-They are focused on dance and entertainment and are depicted dancing and moving.
+They are focused on dance and entertainment, depicted by dancing and movement.
 Can you spot the differences?
 These etchings can be found throughout all the temples in the Angkor Wat Complex.

 Explore more of Angkor Wat & Siem Reap